rulewis/journey-optimizer.en/help/using/assets-essentials.md

 ---
 title: Adobe Experience Manager Assets Essentials
 description: Get Started with Assets Essentials
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: content library managers
-content-type: reference
-topic-tags: starting-with-content-library
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 506e301a-4417-4963-a059-2955b4f8e7cf
 ---
-# Use the Adobe Experience Manager Assets Essentials {#experience-manager-assets}
+# Use [!DNL Adobe Experience Manager Assets Essentials]  {#experience-manager-assets}

 ![](assets/do-not-localize/badge.png)

-## Get started with the Assets Essentials {#get-started-assets-essentials}
+## Get started with [!DNL Assets Essentials] {#get-started-assets-essentials}

 [!DNL Adobe Experience Manager Assets Essentials] provides a single, centralized repository of assets that you can use to populate your messages.
-It can be accessed directly from [!DNL Adobe Customer Journey Management] through the **[!UICONTROL Assets]** section.
+It can be accessed directly from [!DNL Adobe Journey Optimizer] through the **[!UICONTROL Assets]** section.
 You can also access assets and folders when designing an email content.
 [Learn more about email design](design-emails.md).

 You need specific permissions to access the [!DNL Adobe Experience Manager Assets Essentials].
 [Learn more about permissions for the Adobe Experience Manager Assets Essentials](permissions.md#assets-permissions).